End of the World (Miley Cyrus song): Composition

-Slate described the song as "pop-friendly" with a "rollicking midtempo beat, live strings, and '70s-coded piano chords".
+Slant Magazine described the song as "pop-friendly" with a "rollicking midtempo beat, live strings, and '70s-coded piano chords".
 Rob Sheffield of Rolling Stone described the genre as Europop.
 Elle called the song an "anthemic bop" in which Cyrus sings about "making the most of life".
 According to Stereogum, "End of the World" is a "disco-inflected anthem about partying during the apocalypse — a classic pop song topic that only gets more relevant".
 The song's lyrics reference partying like Paul McCartney and driving to Malibu, California for a final time.
 Cosmopolitan said the song has a "lighthearted production and moving lyrics".

 During a preview of the song, Cyrus mentioned that she wrote this song for her mom, Tish Cyrus.
 In an interview with The New York Times, Cyrus expanded on that by revealing the song had been inspired by her mother going on vacation in Italy for a week without Miley and "it felt like the end of the world to both of us".

 Music video

 The "disco-inspired" music video is directed by Cyrus, Jacob Bixenman, and Brendan Walter.
 In the video, Cyrus wears a dress with green sequins.
 Rolling Stone called the video "sexy and retro".

-Hypebeast described the video as "sultry".
+Live performances

+On May 27, Cyrus performed "End Of The World" in a private concert at the Chateau Marmont in Los Angeles for select fans discovered on TikTok.
+On June 18, she performed it along with older songs, during her concert at Maxim's in Paris, held for Spotify's Billions Club Live series.